Smart Strategies to Save Your Standing on the SERPs

 What is the Focus of Google’s Latest Algorithm Update?

-With Its 2021 Page Experience Algorithm Update, Google turned its focus on the quality of users’ experiences on websites.
-It is worth noting that other crucial SEO factors such as backlinks, valuable content, and authority are still a part of the search engine’s criteria for high SERP ranking.
+With its 2021 Page Experience Algorithm Update, Google turned its focus on the quality of users’ experiences on websites.
+It is worth noting that other crucial SEO factors such as backlinks, valuable content, and authority are still a part of the search engine’s criteria for high Google rankings.

 What Areas Does the Page Experience Update Address?